jdmcgrath/orgsync/README.md

 # OrgSync

-A command-line tool that keeps all repositories in a GitHub organization up-to-date.
-Simply provide the GitHub organization name, and OrgSync will clone new repositories and fetch changes for already cloned ones.
+A command-line tool that keeps all repositories in a GitHub organization or from a GitHub User up-to-date.
+Simply provide the GitHub organization/username, and OrgSync will clone new repositories and fetch changes for already cloned ones.

 ![OrgSync Demo](https://via.placeholder.com/800x400.png?text=OrgSync+Demo)